RustCrypto/universal-hashes/ghash/README.md

 ### ⚠️ Warning: [Hazmat!][hazmat-link]

-Universal hash functions have subtle security properties and using them correctly is difficult.
-See the [toplevel README.md](../README.md) for more information.
+Universal hash functions have subtle security properties and are primarily intended as a building block for constructions like AEAD algorithms.

 USE AT YOUR OWN RISK!